 \paragraph{Interpretability} Our work is also motivated by ecological applications~\cite{gomes2019computational}, where it is important to understand species interactions.
-Fig.~\ref{fig:bird} shows a map of label-label embedding inner-product weights for the eBird dataset.
+Fig.~\ref{fig:bird} shows a map of inner-product weights of label embeddings on the eBird dataset.
 The bird species on the x-axis and the y-axis are the same.
 The first 3 bird species are water birds.
 The following 4 bird species are forest birds.
 The last 3 bird species are residential birds.
-The darker the grid is, the closer two birds will be.
+Darker colors indicate more similar birds.
 We subtract the diagonal to exclude the self correlation.
-The heatmap matrix clearly form three blocks.
+The heatmap matrix clearly forms three blocks on the diagonal.
 The first block contains Black-backed Gull, Rough-winged Swallow and Great Blue Heron.
 These three birds are water birds living near sea or lake.
 The second block has Tufted Titmouse, Northern Flicker, Northern Mockingbird, and Cedar Waxwing.
 These birds typically live in the forest with a lot of trees.
 The remaining birds are commonly seen residential birds, Mourning Dove, House Sparrow and Common Starling.
 They live inside or near human residences.
-Since human activities are wide-spread, the distribution of these birds are therefore quite broad.
-For example, Mourning Dove also has some correlations with forest birds in Fig.~\ref{fig:bird}.
+Since human activities are wide-spread, the distribution of these birds is therefore quite broad.
+For example, the Mourning Dove is also correlated with forest birds in Fig.~\ref{fig:bird}.
 But one can observe that for each group of birds, their intra-group correlations are always stronger than inter-group correlations.
 Therefore, the learnt embeddings do encompass semantic meanings.
-The derived correlaions could also help the study of wildlife protection \cite{johnston2019best}.
+The derived correlations could also help the study of wildlife protection \cite{johnston2019best}.